Consti10/Telemetry/README.md

 # Telemetry

 ## Structure:
-TelemetryExample depend on TelemetryCore, other projects should only include TelemetryCore not TelemetryExample.
+TelemetryExample depends on TelemetryCore, other projects should only include TelemetryCore not TelemetryExample.

 ### TelemetryCore
 contains the main library, written in cpp/c.
 TelemetryReceiver.cpp is the main object.